 “He is running divisive ads that are based on Confederate statues, divisive ads based on made up claims about sanctuary cities, divisive ads that really are essentially trying to pit Virginian against Virginian,” Kaine said.
 “He may not be campaigning with Donald Trump, but he's campaigning like Donald Trump.”

-Gillespie on Aug.
+Gillespie issued a statement on Aug.
 12 condemning the white nationalist events in Charlottesville, saying “These displays have no place in our Commonwealth, and the mentality on display is rejected by the decent, thoughtful and compassionate fellow Virginians I see every day.”

 While the crowd at the Northam campaign office was, for the most part, local adults, in the audience and among the volunteers were recent college graduates and young adults involved in youth outreach and engagement.